 This seeks to determine the most economically advantageous tender to Highways England.
 This will be a compliant and affordable bid which meets the selection criteria and which has a combined score higher than any other Tenderers’ combined score.

 For enquiries contact Highways England via the e-Sourcing portal https://highways.bravosolution.co.uk for Area 7 Technical Surveys and Testing Contract.
-The Procurement Officer for this competition is [Compiler to insert name] at Highways England.
+The Procurement Officer for this competition is Stewart Wright at Highways England.
 Contact with the Procurement Officer must be made via the e-Sourcing portal only.
 Except where otherwise directed in these Instructions, Tenderers must not contact any person in relation to this competition other than the Procurement Officer or, if nominated, their designated deputy.
 The name of any designated deputy will be confirmed in writing.

 Tenderers are to identify a single point of contact within their organisation to communicate with the Procurement Officer.
 The name and e-mail address of the contact are to be provided within one week of the Invitation to Tender.